Acoustic waves in tilted fiber Bragg gratings for sensing applications

 Pinto, J. L.

-Acoustic waves in tilted fiber Bragg gratings for sensing applications, Proc SPIE SPIE Optics+ Optoelectronics, Prague, Czech Republic, Vol. proc, pp. 1 - 5, April, 2017.
+Acoustic waves in tilted fiber Bragg gratings for sensing applications, Proc SPIE Optics+ Optoelectronics, Prague, Czech Republic, Vol. proc, pp. 1 - 5, April, 2017.

 Digital Object Identifier: